12 Tips to get your book to the top of Google

 - Or even just a quick hello to your readers

-The rise of events being moved online has the upside that you can live stream or record your events and share with others that weren’t able to attend.
+The rise of events being moved online has the upside in that you can live stream or record your events and share them with others that weren’t able to attend.

 Tip: Don’t forget those keywords!
 Add them to your video’s description for added benefit.

 Your book page may be the landing page of your website.
 Meaning the first page a person sees on your site may not be your Home page.
 They may arrive on your book page directly from a Google search or from another website.

 Google doesn’t want to send your reader to an out-of-date website.
 In fact, they actually look for updates to your page as time goes by to determine its freshness.